 Arranging and exporting

 Once you have clips you like, record or drag them into Arrangement View and build your structure with contrast between sections.
 To get tracks finished rather than looping forever, see how to actually finish a song.
-When you are done, use File > Export Audio/Video, set the range and render a WAV master or MP3 to share.
+When you are done, use File > Export Audio/Video, set the range and render a WAV master or MP3 to share — our walkthrough on how to export a song from your DAW covers the settings that matter.

 A first-track workflow